-Beginning November 1, 2023, employers who fail to use Form I-9 (Rev. 08/01/23) may be subject to all applicable penalties under the Immigration and Nationality Act as enforced by U.S. Immigration and Customs Enforcement (ICE).
+Beginning November 1, 2023, employers who fail to use Form I-9 (Rev. 08/01/23) may be subject to all applicable penalties under the Immigration and Nationality Act (INA) as enforced by U.S. Immigration and Customs Enforcement (ICE).

-Employers do not need to complete the new Form I-9 (Rev. 08/01/23) for current employees who already have a properly completed Form I-9 on file unless re-verification applies after October 31, 2023.
+Employers do not need to complete the new Form I-9 (Rev. 08/01/23) for current employees who already have a properly completed Form I-9 on file, unless reverification applies after October 31, 2024.
 Unnecessary verification may violate the INA's anti-discrimination provision.

-Employers may download the new Form I-9 (Rev. 08/01/23) from the USCIS website at USCIS.gov/I-9.
-Employers can order the paper Form I-9 at USCIS.gov/Forms/Forms-By-Mail.
-For more information, the public can contact the USCIS Contact Center at 1-800-375-5283 or visit USCIS' I-9 Central webpage at USCIS.gov/I-9-Central.
+Employers may download the new Form I-9 (Rev. 08/01/23) from the USCIS website at

+USCIS.gov/sites/default/files/document/forms/i-9.pdf.
+For more information, the public can contact the USCIS through one of the resources located at USCIS.gov/about-us/contact-us or visit the USCIS I-9 central web page at USCIS. gov/i-9.